zetavg/Vertical-External-Monitor-Mount-for-Laptop/README.md

 ## Manufacture

 This product can be 3D printed with FDM or Resin 3D printers.
-See https://hackmd.io/@z/vemml-manufacture.
+See [more instructions in the wiki](https://github.com/zetavg/Vertical-External-Monitor-Mount-for-Laptop/wiki/Manufacture).

 ## Links